-- 41. APRA may request an actuarial review under CPS 320 and request that a report documenting the results of that review be submitted.
-APRA will specify whether the review is to be undertaken by the insurer's Appointed Actuary or another actuary depending on the circumstances.
-For example, APRA may request a review if it has concerns about the actuarial advice framework, the quality of actuarial advice or the manner in which an insurer is managing conflicts of interest or duty in relation to actuarial advice. - 42.
-APRA expects to use this power infrequently and, typically, after discussion with the insurer.
+depending on the circumstances.
+For example, APRA may request a review if it has concerns about the actuarial advice framework, the quality of actuarial advice or the manner in which an insurer is managing conflicts of interest or duty in relation to actuarial advice.

+- 42. APRA expects to use this power infrequently and, typically, after discussion with the insurer.
 When determining whether to request an actuarial review, APRA typically takes into account any internal or external quality assurance processes that have already been undertaken.
 For example, APRA would take into account whether an actuarial report prepared by an external Appointed Actuary has already been subject to peer review as part of the external Appointed Actuary's standard quality assurance process. - 43.
 Typically, APRA would expect to see the following matters addressed in the report, but may specify other matters depending on the circumstances: - a) a description of the scope of the review, including details of the investigations and any reports being reviewed and the processes followed in the review; - b) an assessment of the appropriateness in the actuarial report of the data, information and reports to which the actuary had access; - c) if the review is of an advice or report, an assessment of the reasonableness of the advice or report being reviewed. - 44.
-APRA's liaison with the Appointed Actuary will normally involve APRA, the insurer and the insurer's Appointed Actuary.
+APRA's liaison with the Appointed Actuary involves the insurer, or is organised with the knowledge of the insurer.
 However, APRA and an insurer's Appointed Actuary may meet whenever either party considers it necessary.